chonyeagoro/credit-risk-classification/README.md

     - Derogatory Marks
     - Total Debt

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+The machine model used was trying to predict whether active loans were "healthy" or "high risk" (i.e. at risk of defaulting) based on the data provided.
+As seen in my Jupyter notebook, I split the loans into these two categories and can easily see how many loans are considered healthy or high risk by calling the value_counts command.

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).